wuyadie/VirtualBox-OSE/README.md

 ## Summary

 Fork of a well-known virtualization solution, Oracle VirtualBox Open Source Edition, with improved and simplified build toolchain, video recording of a virtual instance activity, structured solution build requirements.

 Official Oracle source code is optimized for Oracle own infrastructure, which structure is not known, and the process is not documented.
+Below provided a complete and up-to-date list of the solution building requirements.

 This version allows to compile Virtualbox on Windows 7, 8.1 or any Windows 10.
-It includes configurations for Virtualbox itself, and Virtualbox Guest Additions for Windows.
+It includes configurations for Virtualbox itself and Virtualbox Guest Additions for Windows so far.
+Mac and Linux configurations are under development.
 Build host should have `x64` architecture.

 ## Pre-requisites